Commonwealth Games England Diversity Action Plan 2017-2022

 Our core values of equality, diversity and inclusion can be seen throughout Commonwealth Games England.

-The culture and identity of athletes and staff competing for Team England is being built under leadership from our Chef de Mission, Mark England, and our sport team leaders.
+The culture and identity of athletes and staff competing for Team England is being built under leadership from our Chef de Mission, and our sport team leaders.
 It is based around the word PRIDE with a letter representing:

 Across our three target areas of recruitment, engagement and talent we proposed the following timescales against our actions.